copelansam/swe-3313-fall-2025-team-08/project-plan/README.md

 ## Project Timeline
 ***

-A link to our project plan timeline can be found [here](project-plan/gantt-chart/ganttproject.gan)
+A link to the file containing our project plan timeline can be found [here](gantt-chart/ganttproject.gan)

 It can also be found below:<br>
 ![An image of our Gantt Chart](gantt-chart/ganttproject.png)